20 Writing Explanatory Essays

 Explanatory Essay (Cont.)

-After you finish reading and discussing “A Delicious Present,” direct your students' attention to the “Pattern of Organization” graphic at the bottom of the page.
+After you finish reading and discussing the model essay, direct your students' attention to the “Pattern of Organization” graphic at the bottom of the page.
 Ask students these questions:

 Point out that the thesis statement names the topic, the topic sentences name the main points, and the supporting sentences provide the details.
 Tell students they should create a similar structure when they write their explanatory essays.